texmacs/markdown/README.md

 ## To do ##

 * Tests! something like `cd tests && texmacs -x '(load "run.scm")' -q`
+* Move label and references handling to the intermediate tree creation in `tmmarkdown.scm` in order to handle forward references.
 * Extract all Hugo extensions to a separate file, use overloading and extension of the dispatch hashmaps
 * Use TeXmacs' `logic-dispatch`.